lidofinance/lido-improvement-proposals/DIPS/dip-0.md

 Headers requiring dates will always do so in the format of ISO 8601 (yyyy-mm-dd).

-#### `author` header

-The `author` header optionally lists the names, email addresses or usernames of the authors/owners of the DIP.
-Those who prefer anonymity may use a username only, or a first name and a username.
-The format of the author header value must be:

-> Random J. User &lt;address@dom.ain&gt;

-or

-> Random J. User (@username)

-if the email address or GitHub username is included, and

-> Random J. User

-if the email address is not given.

 #### `discussions-to` header

-While an DIP is in WIP or Proposed status, a `discussions-to` header will indicate the URL at [gov.yearn.finance](https://gov.yearn.finance/) where the DIP is being discussed.
+While an DIP is in WIP or Proposed status, a `discussions-to` header will indicate the URL at [forum.depool.com/](https://forum.depool.com/) where the DIP is being discussed.

 #### `created` header